FrancoSpeziali/db-wizards/README.md

 1. Inside the `/magic-spell` route, create an endpoint with the path `/schools`.
 This endpoint should expect a GET request, and should return all the magic spell schools as an array of strings

-## Task 14 - Upload spell data

-Upload the file `./data/MagicSpells.json` into your magic spells collection

-## Task 15 - Creating the wizard's route and endpoints
+## Task 16 - Creating the wizard's route and endpoints

 Let's turn our attention to the wizards

-1. Create a new route `/wizard`, and create a new file `wizard.js` for the route in `/Routes`
+1. Create a new route `/wizard`, and create a new file `wizard.js` for the route in `/routes`

 1. Using the `/wizard` route create an endpoint which will allow the user to create a wizard via JSON from a POST request.
    - I would suggest the path `/create` (which together with the route would be `/wizard/create`) but feel free to use a path of your choosing, if you so wish.

    - This endpoint should create a new wizard in the database

 2. Create at least 1 wizard into your database - but leave the `'spells'` field empty (we will add these later)

 > Use your imagination!

+## Task 17 - Upload wizard data

+Upload the file `./data/Wizards.json` into your wizards collection

+## Task 18 - Create an endpoint to return all wizards

+We would like our client to view all wizards in the database

+Using the `/wizard` route, create an endpoint which will allow the user to view all wizards in the database
+- I would suggest the path `/all`

+- This endpoint should return all wizards in the database

-## Task 16 - Create an endpoint to return all wizard origins
+## Task 19 - Create an endpoint to return all wizard origins

 You may have noticed that while trying to test your create wizard endpoint, you had trouble with the origins (remember, you used an `enum` here to validate against an array of strings)